 I wanted to get Bodhi used to the movement, the paddling, and the turning.
 It took him a few tries to figure out that sitting or standing near the center of the board was best.
 He slipped off the front of the board numerous times.

 FYI: Dog claws really scratch up your paddle board.
 Dogs will inadvertently put scuff/scratch marks in the shiny fiberglass finish and their claws will tear at the SUP deck padding.

 Although I like taking care of my equipment it is there to be used.
 The enjoyment my family gets out of paddle boarding together, dog included is worth far more than the material costs of these objects.

 At the very least I would make sure your dog is wearing a flotation device.
 They typically have a handle on the back which is completely necessary to help pull your furry family member back onto the board when out in deep water.

 My dog is an excellent swimmer but his body isn’t engineered to allow himself to pull himself out of the water and onto the paddle board without help.
 In shallow water he pushes off the ground and jumps on, but in deeper water he needs help.
 The life vest not only has that convenient handle on the back for this purpose but is also a good idea in general.

 Both of you should use a life jacket.
 Play it safe.

-We swim Henry with a 30 foot leash anytime we’re in tempting situations and that, to be quite honest is most of the time.
-Being a Springer Spaniel, a sporting breed, Henry is ready to hunt down any smell at any time.
+We swim Bodhi with a 30 foot leash anytime we’re in tempting situations and that, to be quite honest is most of the time.
+Being a Springer Spaniel, a sporting breed, Bodhi is ready to hunt down any smell at any time.

 He can’t really be trusted off his leash and can run up to unsuspecting strangers, smimmers and clobber them before they even know what hit them.